 - Poor indoor air quality – Mold growth and other forms of contamination can make their way into your HVAC network through vents or exposed ducts, triggering a reaction in those with allergies or asthma.

-- Utilize technology.
-Smart leak detectors are standalone units which can be placed in your crawl space, basement, or other areas to detect water leaks.
-These battery operated units use Bluetooth technology to send a notification to your smartphone within minutes of detecting water, and there are a number of models on the market with various features to suit your unique needs and configuration.
+- Utilize technology – Smart leak detectors are stand-alone units that can be placed in your crawl space, basement, or other areas to detect water leaks.
+These battery-operated units use Bluetooth technology to send a notification to your smartphone within minutes of detecting water, and there are a number of models on the market with various features to suit your unique needs and configuration.